CYOT/TFT-Deauther/README.md

 # TFT-Deauther
-This project provides User Interface for TFT/LCD based displays for Deauther device.
+This project provides User Interface using TFT/LCD based displays for Deauther device.

 Here the list of Display Drivers supported 👍